Entrepreneurship (ENTR)

 ENTR 310 WILL YOUR BUSINESS WORK?
 (3)

 Understand how to identify and assess new venture opportunities.
 Overview of the entrepreneurial process that addresses the issues, decisions, and problems that entrepreneurs face while creating or managing new or small enterprises.
-Prerequisites: BUAD major or ENTR minor or ENTR certificate.
+This course covers topics such as financial measures, types of financing available and data analyses.
+Prerequisite: BUAD major or ENTR minor or ENTR certificate.

 ENTR 345 ENTREPRENEURSHIP AND SOCIETY (3)